vitaliiguziaev/kx-problemsolving-vitalii/README.md

     * **/data** - fetches the dummy data from a Storage Service (eg. with round robin) and returns the data in JSON format

 We would like the services to be containerised and run with docker-compose.
-The services can be implemented using any programming language.
+The services can be implemented using Golang.

 ## Architecture
 <img src="https://user-images.githubusercontent.com/90027208/152865747-5c4734dd-c046-4170-ae04-f0ea1448cf89.png" width="300">